ap-hyperbole/tf-interview-test/NOTES.md

 # Overview

-This terraform project manages single EC2 instance deployed into custom single availability zone VPC.
+This terraform project manages resilient EC2 instance deployed into more that one availability zone in custom VPC.
+ALB is used to distribute the traffic and HTTP health checks are in use.
 # How to Deploy

 * Set AWS API Key and Secret Key